Creating an installer for Visio with WiX

 If Err = 0 Then WshShell.RegWrite Key, visChangeId + 1, "REG_DWORD"

-– Do it exactly the same way as Solution Publishing tool, i.e. add the following code to your installer:
+• Use the same method as the Solution Publishing tool by adding the following code to your installer:

 <!-- define script action to increment Visio counter -->